Hand, Foot, and Mouth Disease

 Hand, foot, and mouth disease is caused by either coxsackie viruses or human enteroviruses.
 It is found in the digestive tract (the mouth, esophagus, stomach, small intestine, large intestine, rectum, and anus).

-The virus is spread from person to person when a sick person sneezes, coughs, or blows their nose.
+The virus is spread when a sick person sneezes, coughs, or blows their nose.
 You can get it if you touch your nose, eyes, or mouth after touching something contaminated with the virus, such as a toy.
 You can also get it if you touch the stool (poop) or blisters of a person who is infected.

 How is hand, foot, and mouth disease diagnosed?